eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 None of the scenarios above is probably relevant for most of the Eiffel event users, but rather a combination of the two where a pipeline is often _triggered_ by an Eiffel event, but then an orchestrator deals with controlling (at least parts of) the pipeline.
 Such triggers could for example be SCM events (e.g. [SCC](../eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md)/[SCS](../eiffel-vocabulary/EiffelSourceChangeSubmittedEvent.md)) or artifact events (e.g. [ArtC](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md)/[ArtP](../eiffel-vocabulary/EiffelArtifactPublishedEvent.md)/[CLM](../eiffel-vocabulary/EiffelConfidenceLevelModifiedEvent.md)).

-To handle the different possible scenarios for pipeline execution, multiple link types are defined in the Eiffel protocol to be used to link activity events together.
+To handle the different possible scenarios for pipeline execution, multiple link types are defined in the Eiffel protocol to be used to link to and from activity events.

 ## Link Types Involved
 This section describes the main link types involved in linking activities in pipelines

 ### CAUSE
 Identifies a cause of the event occurring, in the situations where the cause is an Eiffel event.
-This link type is not relevant only for EiffelActivity*Events, but for any Eiffel event that represent an occurrence that was caused by an earlier Eiffel event.
+This link type is not relevant only for EiffelActivity\*Events, but for any Eiffel event that represent an [occurrence](#occurrence) that was caused by an earlier Eiffel event.

 __Required:__ No
 __Legal sources:__ Any